Commerce: Prof Ingrid Woolard

 Professor Mayosi earned his BMedSci (with distinction) at the University of KwaZulu-Natal in 1986, followed by his MBChB (with distinction) in 1989.
 He was admitted to the Fellowship of the College of Physicians of SA in 1995.
 He earned his DPhil from the University of Oxford in 2003.
 He joined UCT in 1992 as Senior House Officer in the Department of Medicine.

 Professor David Wardle has been appointed acting Dean of Humanities with effect from 7 December 2017 until 31 December 2018.
-Professor Wardle has over 14 years of experience as Deputy Dean (Finance and Space) in the faculty.
-He takes over from Professor Harry Garuba, who has been serving as acting dean since the departure of Professor Sakhela Buhlungu to the University of Fort Hare at the end of January 2017.
+Before this appointment, Professor Wardle had served the Faculty as Deputy Dean (Finance and Space) since 2005.

 Professor Andrews is a noted human rights scholar and activist and admitted as an advocate of the Supreme Court of South Africa.